cycedmund/blackjack-game/README.md

 ## Next Steps

-- Introduce Splitting and Insurance features to replicate the authentic casino environment of Blackjack games.
+- Introduce Splitting and Insurance features.

 - Expand the deck count to 6-8 decks and allow for multiple hands/players.
-These features will create an ideal environment for players to hone their card counting strategies.

 - Enhance the gaming experience with audio effects.

-- Incorporate a card counter feature to facilitate practice in card counting techniques.
+- Include a card counter feature to facilitate practice in card counting techniques.

 - Provide a Basic Strategy chart as a Modal for reference.
-Alternatively, automate the execution of the basic strategies.
+Alternatively, automate the execution of the basic strategy.

-- Adjust the player odds of winning to discourage excessive gambling.
+- Decrease the player odds of winning to discourage excessive gambling.

 ## Credit Resources